General notions of depth for functional data

+{June 2012\ which is a closed set, hence \textbf{FR5} holds and, equivalently, \textbf{FD5}.
+Finally, to demonstrate \textbf{FR4}, note that the median set $A^*= argmax_z D^{halfregion}(z|X)$ is empty.
+Let $z^*\in A^*$, and w.l.o.g. (due to \textbf{FR1}) assume $z^*=0$.
+Then, in considering $D^{halfregion}(\beta r|X)$ distinguish three cases: $r\le 0$, $0\le r$, and $r$ has positive and negative values.
+In each of these cases it is obvious that $D^{halfregion}(\beta r|X)$ decreases with $\beta$ as less of the $x^i$ are completely below resp. above $\beta r$; hence \textbf{FR4} is satisfied.

-A functional data depth is a real-valued functional that, given a finite data cloud of elements in $E$, indicates how `deep' another given element of $E$ is located in the data cloud, that means, how `close' it is to the `center' of the cloud.
-Of course, the meaning of `deep', `close' and `center' are implicitly determined by the functional depth.
-In the sequel we investigate functional depths of a general form that is given in Definition \ref{defFunctionalDepth}.
+In the sequel we investigate functional depths of a general infimum form that is given in Definition \ref{defFunctionalDepth}.
 This definition includes several notions of functional data depth that are known from the literature as well as many new ones.
-Some other existing notions, that are not covered by our definition, will be addressed in Section \ref{secdiscussion} below.
+Some other existing notions, that are not covered by our definition, will be addressed in Section \ref{sec7} below.

 \begin{definition}[$\Phi$-depth] For $z, x^1,\dots, x^n\in E$, define